Ski vs. Snowboard: Which Is Best for You?

 Are you a beginner?

-If you are just starting out, skiing can be easier thanks to its more natural position and quicker initial learning.
+If you're just starting out, skiing can be easier thanks to its more natural position and faster initial learning curve.

 Do you like adrenaline?

-Skiing is perfect for covering long distances and making the most of big slopes.
+Skiing is perfect for covering long distances and making the most of the long slopes.

-Whatever sport you choose, you will need the right equipment.
-At Caranva Sports we offer you:
+Regardless of the sport you choose, you'll need the right equipment.
+At Caranva Sports, we offer:

-Reserve your equipment in advance to ensure you have everything ready before you hit the mountain.
+Reserve your equipment in advance to ensure you have everything ready before you arrive at the mountain.

 Frequently Asked Questions